P.M. Dawn: Jesus Wept and DJ Minutemix's arrest

 P.M.
 Dawn contributed a cover of "You Got Me Floatin'" to the 1993 compilation album Stone Free: A Tribute to Jimi Hendrix.
-Artists ranging from Pat Metheny to Eric Clapton to Ice-T's Body Count were included.
+Artists from Pat Metheny to Eric Clapton to Ice-T's Body Count were included.
 They also remixed Beautiful People's "If 60's Was 90's".

 Their 1995 album Jesus Wept was unable to attain the success of their first two albums.
-The album's highest charting single was "Downtown Venus", which contained a sample of Deep Purple's "Hush", and reached #48 on the Billboard chart.
+The album's highest charting single was "Downtown Venus", which contained a sample of Deep Purple's "Hush", and reached No. 48 on the Billboard chart.
 Also, in 1995, P.M.
 Dawn was credited with the remix of White Zombie's "Blood, Milk and Sky" (Miss September Mix) on the Supersexy Swingin' Sounds compilation album.
 In the same year, Jarret Cordes (DJ Minutemix) was accused of sexually abusing a 14-year old relative and was subsequently arrested in Burlington County.
 The charges were dropped due to lack of evidence.

 In 1996, P.M.
 Dawn contributed "Non-Fiction Burning" to the AIDS benefit album Red Hot + Rio produced by the Red Hot Organization.
 In 1998, Prince Be contributed the tracks "Perfect for You" and "Gotta Be...Movin' on Up" to the Marlon Wayans and David Spade comedy Senseless, followed later in the year by P.M.
 Dawn's fourth album, Dearest Christian, I'm So Very Sorry for Bringing You Here.
 Love, Dad.
 It was less successful again, with the album's single, "Being So Not for You (I Had No Right)" being a minor chart hit.

 In 2000, they released the compilation, The Best of P.M.
 Dawn.
 Through their website, they also began selling a mail-order-only album called Fucked Music on December 1, 2000.
 This was paired with a bonus CD, Unreleased Vol. 1, and a T-shirt.